Democracy Forward

 What We Sought

-gage USMS when seeking access to agency buildings under questionable circumstances, Elon Musk’s private security guards being deputized by USMS, and USMS inappropriately communicating with federal judges on pending cases related to January 6th, DFF submitted multiple FOIA requests to shed light on the matter.
+In response to troubling reports of potentially inappropriate uses of U.S. Marshals Service (USMS) by the Department of Government Efficiency (DOGE) in the early days of the Trump-Vance administration, which included DOGE invoking threats to engage USMS when seeking access to agency buildings under questionable circumstances, Elon Musk’s private security guards being deputized by USMS, and USMS inappropriately communicating with federal judges on pending cases related to January 6th, DFF submitted multiple FOIA requests to shed light on the matter.

 What We Received

-The FOIA productions confirm that USMS was in contact with judges within 24 hours of Trump’s inauguration.
-They show that USMS had met with and emailed the Chief Judge to request that the judges’ orders include a provision that would allow USMS to pay for the pardoned Jan.
+• The USMS was in contact with judges within 24 hours of President Trump’s inauguration.
+They show that USMS met with and emailed the Chief Judge to request that the judges’ orders include a provision that would allow USMS to pay for the pardoned Jan.
 6th perpetrators’ travel.
-The documents also show that a “Department of Government Efficiency” (“DOGE”) official–Christopher Stanley, detailed to the Office of the Deputy Attorney General–managed this for DOJ leadership.
-The productions underscore that USMS moved rapidly after Trump was inaugurated at the direction of senior political appointees, and was scrambling with a list of pardoned individuals that grew rapidly.
+The documents also show that Christopher Stanley, detailed to the Office of the Deputy Attorney General from DOGE, managed this for DOJ leadership.